sophiewarnes/sophiewarnes.github.io/Training/dataviz/data_viz_exercises.md

 # Data visualisation exercises

-Go to [datawrapper.de](http://www.datawrapper.de) and sign up for an account.
+Go to [datawrapper.de](http://www.datawrapper.de) - you don't have to sign up for an account, but it's useful if you want to keep using it (for free) to create charts easily.
 Then, pick a dataset from below and experiment with different ways you can visualise it.
 The datasets are all 'clean' but you may want to delete columns to make it easier.

 ## Contents
 * [Datasets](#datasets)